crt25/collimator/docs/guides/add-new-app.md

 To integrate the app into ClassMosaic, you must implement the [`iframe-rpc` API](../architecture/iframe-rpc.md).

-This includes declaring the events exchanged between the app and the backend (e.g. `GetTask`, `LoadTask`).
+This includes declaring the events exchanged between the app and the frontend (e.g. `GetTask`, `LoadTask`).

 As an example, to retrieve the height of the embedded iframe, you must implement the `GetHeight` event.